When you think about it… much of what goes on in the world more or less takes place on the streets. This is why street photography is so popular.

 The images can be historical, comical, poignant, and creative etc. The opportunities here are basically endless.

-To capture strong street shots you need to pay attention to principles such as composition, perspective, balance, etc. In recent posts, we also shared an Introduction to Street Photography and The History of Street Photography.
+To capture strong street shots you need to pay attention to principles such as composition, perspective, balance, etc.

 Photo by konstantin